remon/pythonCodes/README.md

 # PythonCodes

-This project was created and maintained by students and tutors from (1 million arab coders initiative) .
+This project was created and maintained by students and tutors from (1 million arab coders initiative).

-Students from 22 arab countries add their python examples and tutorials to make an encyclopedia for Python Language
+Students from 22 arab countries add their python examples and tutorials to make an encyclopedia for Python language.

 ## Getting Started

-The project is divived into categories , each category contains subcategories and examples for it in three different languages (English , Arabic and French )
+The project is divided into categories , each category contains subcategories and examples for it in three different languages (English , Arabic and French).

 ## Contributing

-will be updated soon
+will be updated soon.